greuze/firefoxos-file-explorer/README.md

-firefoxos-file-explorer
+FirefoxOS File Explorer
 =======================

-File Explorer for FirefoxOS devices
+This is an open source file explorer, for FirefoxOS devices.

+Any developer interested in contributing, please, send me an e-mail to ils@tid.es